Among many criteria, the admission decision will be primarily based on your written application and supporting documents, which include your:

 When registering for the LSAT, please permit your scores to be released to Santa Clara's Director of Pre-Law Advising.
 This will assist us in tracking and analyzing LSAT scores of SCU students and giving better advice to future SCU students.
 The Director is required to keep your individual score(s) confidential.

 Register for the LSAT sufficiently early so that you can secure a place at the most convenient testing location.
 You also should determine whether each law school in which you are interested will accept scores from the February LSAT administration, which is the last test date in each administration cycle.
 The quickest and easiest way to register for both the LSAT and the Credential Assembly Service (CAS, a service required by most American Bar Association-approved schools) is online at www.lsac.org.
-For information on fee waivers, for test sites outside of the US and associated fees, and for more detailed information about the LSAT, consult the LSAC website.
+For information on fee waivers, for test sites outside of the US and associated fees, and for more detailed information about the LSAT, consult the LSAC website. back to top

 Virtually every law school now requires a personal statement from the applicant.
 Be sure to adhere carefully to the requirements or recommendations contained in the application instructions regarding length, prompt, format, etc. unless otherwise specified, the typical statement should be about two typewritten pages, double-spaced.
 It should reflect the very best grammatical and communicative effort of the applicant because it will be judged both as to form and substance (remember you are applying to professional school).
 Being simple, direct, and clear will impress admissions officials.
 Using unusual words and legal terms will not (e.g., avoid "said person told me...").
 Consider the personal statement as your personal interview (on paper) with the admissions committee.
 This is no time to hide who you are, what truly matters to you, or to be shy or modest.
 You may write about an accomplishment, experience, cause, or belief that is important to you as an individual.
-Present yourself in a good light, but also be honest and candid.
+Present yourself in a good light, but also be honest and candid. back to top

 Applications will indicate how many letters of recommendation are required.
 Follow them precisely.
 Although the LSAT and GPA form the foundation of the admission evaluation process, your personal statement and letters of recommendation can provide the admission committee with a different perspective from which to view them.
 Letters should comment on the applicant's academic abilities and be specific in their comments about the individual.
 Therefore, they should come from professors who have had significant personal contact with the student applying.
 You should seek out professors from your major field and those in whose classes you have done your best academic work.
 General character references, even from prominent judges, attorneys, or politicians, will NOT help your chances and may in fact hurt them because the admissions committee has learned too little about you.
 Take care in selecting your recommenders, try to be certain that they will write strong letters that discuss you as an individual.
 You should feel free to supply them with additional information which you may be uncomfortable supplying in your personal statement.
-For example, a letter-writer could include a notation that, although your overall GPA is a 3.2, your GPA in your major is 3.5 and, excluding freshman year when you were struggling, is 3.6, or could note that your LSAT score does not reflect your overall analytic ability as manifested in the classes you took from the person recommending you.
+For example, a letter-writer could include a notation that, although your overall GPA is a 3.2, your GPA in your major is 3.5 and, excluding freshman year when you were struggling, is 3.6, or could note that your LSAT score does not reflect your overall analytic ability as manifested in the classes you took from the person recommending you. back to top

 Some schools, mostly on the East Coast, require a recommendation from the Dean of your school.
 Typically, this information includes class rank and academic standing.
 If you have been subjected to any disciplinary actions even in your first quarter at SCU, this will appear on the Dean's Letter and may harm your chances for law school admission.
-Contact the Office of Student Life to obtain the Dean's Letter.
+Contact the Office of Student Life to obtain the Dean's Letter. back to top

 Most law schools operate on a "rolling admissions" basis, in which applicants are evaluated and accepted continuously over several months, beginning in fall (often October 1) and extending to midsummer for waiting-list admissions (admission off a waiting list is typically an iffy prospect).
 It is clearly advisable for you to apply at the earliest possible date, generally by about the middle of November.
 The earlier you apply, the more places will be available.
 Although schools will try to make comparable decisions throughout the admission season, it is disadvantageous to be one of the last applicants to complete a file–and your application will not be reviewed at all until it is complete according to the school's criteria.
 Additionally, the more decisions you receive from law schools early in the process, the better able you will be to make your own decisions, such as whether to apply to more law schools or to accept a school's offer.

 Applicants whose qualifications exceed the school's admission standards are usually accepted during the first round of decisions.
 With some exceptions, candidates whose credentials fall below the school's standards are usually rejected.
 Most applications are not decided upon immediately upon review.
 If you have strong qualifications, but they do not quite equal those currently being admitted at a particular law school, you may be placed on a waiting list for possible admission at a later date.
 The law school will notify you of its decision as early as April or as late as August.
 If you are on a waiting list and can honestly say that you will enroll if accepted, inform the admissions office of this (but don't make a pest of yourself by calling frequently to inquire about your chances).
 Many law schools use seat deposits to help keep track of their new classes.
 For example, a school may require a deposit fee of $200 to $500 (some require two fees, one by April 1 and the second by June 1), credited to your first-term tuition if you actually register at the school; if you choose not to attend, the deposit may be forfeited or returned only partially.
 However, submitting multiple deposits can be risky.
 Law schools participating in LSAC's commitment overlap reporting service submit to LSAC information on applicants who have made verbal, written, and/or monetary agreements to attend their schools.
-Therefore, ask each law school about its policy on multiple deposits; some will not penalize applicants for placing multiple deposits, and others threaten to revoke offers of admission for doing so.
+Therefore, ask each law school about its policy on multiple deposits; some will not penalize applicants for placing multiple deposits, and others threaten to revoke offers of admission for doing so. back to top